Wheels up: Bills dig out from storm, fly to Detroit

 Players received help from neighbors who provided snowblowing, shoveling and transportation.

-All players and coaches arrived at the facility and the team was set to leave the airport around 4 p.m.
+All players and coaches arrived at the facility and the team's flight left the airport around 4 p.m.
 ET for Sunday's 1 p.m. game against the Cleveland Browns.

 The site was moved to Detroit on Thursday afternoon so the game would not to divert resources needed in the community.